The Xometry app works best with JavaScript enabled!

 5. Copper Nanoparticles

-Copper nanoparticles are very small particles of copper, or copper-based materials, that are within the size range of 1–100 nm.
-Nanoparticles have been found to have behaviors different from those of bulk materials.
+These are very small particles of copper, or copper-based materials, that are anywhere from 1–100 nm in size.
+These nanoparticles behave differently than bulk materials.
 In the case of copper nanoparticles, they show very high catalytic activity for industrial chemical reactions, likely due to their large surface-area-to-volume ratio.
 Further, copper nanoparticles have shown excellent antimicrobial effects.

 6. Free-Machining Coppers